saad-afridi/PiazzaClone/README.md

 # Go into the backend
 cd backend

-# Create a virtual environment (skip if downloading dependencies globally)
+# Create a virtual environment
+# (skip if downloading dependencies globally)
 virtualenv <virtual environment name>

 # Activate the virtual environment
+# (skip if downloading dependencies globally)
 venv\Scripts\activate.bat

 # After skipping the virtual environment setup/or not